 Don’t Let Workplace Stress Wreak Havoc on Your Organization

-Posted on May 3, 2012 by author in Best Practices, Culture
+Posted on May 3, 2012 by TriNet in Safety & Wellness in the Workplace

 Have you ever heard the expression, “If you can’t stand the heat, get out of the kitchen”?
 I witnessed this idiomatic expression come out of a manager’s mouth just the other day when consulting with him about an employee who was expressing high levels of stress due to workload and deadlines.
 Of course the expression made me cringe and I asked the manager to consider a more proactive approach to managing workplace stress instead of his current laissez faire approach.
 I advised that workplace stress and burn out leads to increased absenteeism, low employee morale, decrease in productivity, workplace safety issues and ultimately the potential loss of key employees.